Unwins Seeds: History

 In 2003, the firm celebrated its centenary by publishing The Unwins Century, an illustrated volume by Colin Hambidge, and by launching the Unwins Centennial Dahlia.
 The company continues to be a leader in the development of types of sweet pea.
 Most of the sweet pea seeds are from countries outside of the UK, picked by hand.

 Ownership

 Unwins was based in Histon, just north of Cambridge but is now situated on the eastern side of the A1(M) just north of the A14 Alconbury junction.
 The company was bought by Westland Horticulture of Dungannon, County Tyrone in August 2004.

-Product range

-Market share

-Unwins has the largest share of the UK amateur seed market.